The Bash Street Kids: Plug

-Plug, whose real name is Percival Proudfoot Plugsley, is a lanky, gangling character with a large overbite, protruding ears, two buck teeth and a wide nose.
+Percival Proudfoot "Plug" Plugsley first appeared in issue 606.
+He is a lanky, gangling character with a large overbite, protruding ears, two buck teeth and a wide nose.
 On the cover of Plug his name is given as Percival Proudfoot Plugsey, although in some earlier strips he is named Claude.
 Plug's real name is only occasionally used in The Beano, such as in Singled Out when Teacher addresses him by his full name.
 He is originally known as Pug; according to The Beano, the "l" was added when Smiffy had one to spare after misspelling "silly".

 Despite, or perhaps because of his appearance Plug is one of the more sympathetic Bash Street Kids, often ready to defend those he feels have been unjustly treated; he once calms Danny down after he loses patience with Smiffy's stupidity.
 He has on one occasion fainted from seeing his own reflection (after polishing the handles of Teacher's bicycle), and considers himself the most handsome boy in Beanotown.

 Plug had his own comic from 1977 to 1979 featuring him and his two pets (Pug from Pup Parade and Chunkee the Monkey), and was the first Beano character with a spin-off.
 Plug was later incorporated into The Beezer.

 He has two sisters, Plugella and Plugena, who closely resemble him.
 However, in earlier strips his father was shown to be quite handsome (to the confusion of the other kids) and Plug is described as taking after his mother in appearance.
 In the September 2014 issue of The Beano he is described as Jonah's nephew, implying that he is the son of Jonah's sister Jinx.

 With Kev F. Sutherland, Plug had a more dominant role and was frequently a story's main character.
 In one he has a girlfriend, making him the first Beano character (except for Walter) to do so.

 Although Plug received plastic surgery for the Bash Street Academy makeover, he soon returned to his familiar appearance.
 When he sees his friends brainwashed into behaving, he saves them by installing a virus on the robot teacher's disc drive.